upstash/redis-js/.github/README.md

 #### Javascript MAX_SAFE_INTEGER

-Unfortunately javascript can not handle numbers larger than `2^53 -1` safely and would return wrong results.
+Javascript can not handle numbers larger than `2^53 -1` safely and would return wrong results when trying to deserialize them.
 In these cases the default deserializer will return them as string instead.
 This might cause a mismatch with your custom types.

 ```ts